Walgreens and CVS struggle against ‘unprecedented’ holiday demand for home tests amid omicron surge

 “One place said online that they had it so I drove there … and they didn’t have it so then [my son] kept looking online and found this store,” she told the station.

-The CVS spokesperson reiterated to The Post in the statement that the company was “committed to providing families with protection and peace of mind during the holiday season.
+Blanchette reiterated to The Post in the statement that the company was “committed to providing families with protection and peace of mind during the holiday season.

 “We continue to offer access to lab-based testing with results available in 1-2 days or rapid COVID-19 testing at more than 4,800 CVS Pharmacy locations nationwide,” the company said.